arase-cl-lab/arase-cl-lab.github.io/_posts/2024-09-20-emnlp2024findings-accept.markdown

 Our paper has been accepted by EMNLP2024 Findings!

-Zetsu, Arase, Kajiwara.
-Edit-Constrained Decoding for Sentence Simplification.
+T. Zetsu, Y. Arase, and T. Kajiwara.
+Edit-Constrained Decoding for Sentence Simplification, in EMNLP 2024 Findings (Nov.
+2024 to appear).

 Lexically constrained decoding is useful to control text generations; however, appropriate design for negative constraints has not been well explored.
 This paper discusses that a naive design may result in a degenerate generation.
 To address this issue, we proposed edit-operation constraints and their satisfaction constraints for text simplification.